craftcms/docs/docs/4.x/config/README.md

 ## Config Categories

-To make config settings easier to find, they're organized into a few groups.
+To make config settings easier to find, they’re organized into a few groups.

 ### General